open-pioneer/trails-openlayers-base-packages/src/packages/search/README.md

 />;
 ```

-The search API allows programmatic access to the search component.
+The search API provides methods to:

-Currently, the search API provides a method to clear the search input field.
+- clear the search input (`resetInput`)
-Additionally, it provides a method for setting the search input value programmatically without triggering any actions.
+- set the search input value without triggering a search (`setInputValue`)
+- execute a search and automatically select the first matching result (`searchAndSelect`)

 To receive the API, listen to the `onReady` event which provides the `SearchApi` as a parameter once the search component is ready to use:

 ```tsx